Practical 3: Establishing and testing the hypothesis

 Conclude that samples are drawn from populations with different means.

-Hence we can conclude that the evidence supports there is a statistically significant differnece between the mean student attainment on the EBacc in London, versus outside of London.
+Hence we can conclude that the evidence supports there is a statistically significant difference between the mean student attainment on the EBacc in London, versus outside of London.

 A more complicated research question